 Are you a recruiter?

 A fantastic day-out, city break or short holiday, Peterborough is a cathedral city in beautiful Cambridgeshire, nestling near the Fens.
 It grew rapidly with the arrival of the railways in the 19th century, becoming an industrial centre, particularly noted for its brick manufacture, but following World War II, its growth was stilted.
-It was designated a New Town in the 1960s, and in common with much of the UK, industrial employment in Peterborough has fallen, with a significant proportion of new jobs in financial services and distribution.
+It was designated a new town in the 1960s, but in common with much of the UK, industrial employment in Peterborough has fallen, with a significant proportion of new jobs in financial services and distribution.

 Peterborough has experienced an economic boom in the environmental goods and services sector, as it has the largest cluster of environmental business in the UK.
-Future employment opportunities will see jobs being created in the retail, leisure and tourism industries, while the recent relocation of large employers like the Tesco and Debenhams distribution centres has provided further opportunities.
+Future employment opportunities will see jobs being created in the retail, leisure and tourism industries.
+Plus, the recent relocation of large employers such as the Tesco distribution centre has provided further opportunities.
 With traditionally low levels of unemployment, Peterborough is a popular destination for workers looking to relocate from overseas, as well as within the UK.

 Speaking of train travel, Peterborough is an important stop on the East Coast Main Line between London and Edinburgh, and a major junction on services to Lincoln, Norwich, Liverpool, Birmingham, Cambridge and Ipswich.
 The A1 motorway is within easy reach, and bus services run on a regular basis, connecting the city centre with the surrounding area.